 The more complicated the graphic, the more it attracts the eye – you don’t want it to overwhelm the text.
 If you don’t work in a visual industry, you’re better off keeping graphics limited to icons, aside from your company logo.
 In any case, keep your graphics simple, and balance them with an appropriate amount of text to reduce visual ‘clutter’.

 This example includes both brand consistency and effective, simple graphics.
 The logo itself is quite minimal, so the rest of the email signature must be careful not to overwhelm it.
 Notice how your line of sight is pulled from the logo to his name to his title (emphasized with font-weight) then to his contact info – visual hierarchy in action.

 9. Use icons to link to social media accounts.

 You’ve seen this in previous examples shown here.
 Nearly everyone has social media accounts; even those without accounts at least recognize the symbols.
-Presenting your profiles as clickable icons saves visual space and provides a smooth appearance to your email signature.
-They link to your related pages and look good design-wise – two things you want in a professional and creative email signature.
+Presenting your profiles as clickable icons save visual space and provide a smooth appearance to your email signature.
+Social media links give more information and look good design-wise – two things you want in a professional and creative email signature.

 This example, by artist Kalachakravarthi, is comprised mostly of social media icons.
-In a more conventional industry, this minimal style might be a little sparse on detail for your own signature, but you have a clear sense of how the icons themselves send a message.
+In a more conventional industry, this minimal style might be a little sparse on detail for your signature, but you have a clear sense of how the icons themselves send a message.